 Known for the beautiful, Belize Barrier Reef, we traveled along the coast of Belize to enjoy various scuba diving and snorkeling activities.
 The main goal was to catch a glimpse of whale sharks in Placencia.
 But overall, the country is one of the best places that I’ve gone diving.

-You can snorkel or dive with the whale sharks in Placencia, Belize but don’t get your hopes up.
+- You can snorkel or dive with the whale sharks in Placencia, Belize but don’t get your hopes up.
 It’s very hit or miss.
 It seems that the 2017 season was cancelled because of a lack of sightings.
 If you do see them at the surface, you only have a few seconds with them so be prepared!
 I went with this dive shop and had a great experience.

 If I had more time: